-Explore how objects are affected by forces and energy as students engineer a cardboard creation to solve a challenge.
+Explore how objects are affected by forces and energy as students engineer devices to launch objects.
 Students will use the design process to brainstorm solutions, build prototypes and test their creation just like real Indiana engineers.

 Voices from the Past

 How can we learn from past civilizations?
-What can we do with this information?
+How do archaeologists piece together the puzzle of how they lived?
 How can the past shape our future?
-Students will explore stories uncovered through the archaeological process and see how Indiana’s past impacts us today.
+Students will explore stories uncovered through the archaeological process and consider what future archaeologists will discover about our lives.

 What energy is needed at school and home?
 Students will explore how we use the Earth’s resources, both renewable and non-renewable, to provide the energy we need to learn, explore and live.

-Explore Newton’s Laws of Motion as students engineer a cardboard creation to solve a challenge.
+Explore Newton’s Laws of Motion as students engineer a solution in protecting fragile fossils as they are transported back to the museum.
 Students will use the design process to brainstorm solutions, build prototypes and test their creations, and reflect on the process just like real Indiana engineers.